neuroimaging-lab/model/README.md

 # 3D U-Net - Brain Tumor Segmentation

 This repository provides an implementation of the 3D U-Net model architecture, based on the Google DeepMind paper [arxiv](https://arxiv.org/abs/1606.06650).
-The model was trained on the AGH Cyfronet cluster using an NVIDIA A100-SXM4-40GB accelerator, with 300 epochs taking approximately 16 hours to complete
+The model was trained using [medicaldecathlon dataset](http://medicaldecathlon.com/) on the AGH Cyfronet cluster using an NVIDIA A100-SXM4-40GB accelerator, with 500 epochs taking approximately 28 hours to complete with 480 MRI scans achieving 0.8335 Dice Score.

 ## Library